Beyond Sgr A* and M87*: Sub-Microarcsecond Black Hole Shadow Detection via Lunar-based Extremely Long Baseline Interferometry: conclusion and discussion

 Our results rely on an idealized ring model.
 Owing to the Moon–Earth geometry, visibility detections are only well resolved along a single direction in the ($u,v$) plane, aligned with the projected lunar orbit.
 The lack of symmetry in coverage can introduce degeneracies between a ring and alternative source morphologies, such as a pair of compact Gaussian components.
+Furthermore, the black hole shadow image structure may become less ring-like when the inclination is very high.
+In such a case, the accretion disk is viewed edge-on, and the Doppler effect makes one side of the ring significantly brighter than the other.
+In addition, horizon-scale variability may temporarily distort the source morphology away from a ring-dominated structure.
+In such cases, null detection becomes more sensitive to baseline orientation, posing an even greater challenge for the highly asymmetric baseline coverage.
 Placing space telescopes on highly inclined orbits relative to the lunar plane could help mitigate this limitation.
 More generally, deploying multiple space telescopes on suitably designed orbits would provide denser and more symmetric ($u,v$) coverage, enabling sub–microarcsecond imaging of black hole shadows for a broader range of candidates.
 Optimizing such a configuration is left for future work.

-We also assess the photon ring detectability of the 31 SMBH candidates.
-The photon rings of Sgr A*, M87*, NGC 1600 and M31 are resolvable on Moon-Earth baselines, but only Sgr A* remains detectable with a lunar-based telescope diameter up to 100 m.
-This is because the resolved flux density drops very low at extremely long baselines, demonstrating that sensitivity is the dominant limitation. \cite{Johnson2020SciA6.1310} suggested that a 10 m lunar-based telescope can resolve the n=2 photon ring of M87* (where n denotes the number of half-orbits of photons due to gravitational lensing).
-However, this estimate is substantially more optimistic, as it assumes a very wide bandwidth of 32\,GHz and a long integration time of 10 min, both of which exceed current capabilities.

-Improving bandwidth and integration time offers a promising route to enhance sensitivity.
-If wideband receivers are available across the array, such as the 64\,GHz bandwidth of the ALMA band 6 receiver \citep{Ediss2004sttconf181}, the baseline sensitivity could improve by a factor of $\sim 3$.
-Furthermore, the use of the frequency phase transfer \citep[FPT,][]{Middelberg2005AA433.897,Jiang2023Galax11.3J,Issaoun2025AJ169.229}, which corrects 230~GHz phase fluctuations using simultaneous lower-frequency observations, could extend the coherent integration time from 10~s to $\sim$10~min, yielding an improvement of baseline sensitivity by a factor of $\sim$8.
-The impact of bandwidth and integration time on black hole shadow detection will be explored in future work.
+We also assess the photon ring detectability of the 31 SMBH candidates, leaving aside the baseline coverage issue (e.g., assuming gaps can be filled by space telescopes between Moon and Earth).
+Sgr~A* and M87* can detect the $n=2$ photon ring dominated region with a 10 m lunar-based telescope at Moon–Earth baselines, consistent with \cite{Johnson2020SciA6.1310}.
+The $n=1$ photon ring dominated region is detectable for 12 candidates with antenna size up to 40 m, five of which (M104, NGC~3998, NGC~4261, NGC~1218, and NGC~315) require only a 5 m lunar-based telescope.
+These results demonstrate that Moon–Earth VLBI offers a pathway to strong-field gravity studies at sub-microarcsecond angular resolution across diverse AGN sources.